fengel/OAIS-IM-Ontology/README.md

 # OAIS-IM-Ontology

-This section ilustrates OAIS-IM ontology that is developed based on OAIS reference model [1].
+This section ilustrates OAIS-IM ontology that is developed based on OAIS IM reference model [1].
+Whole OAIS IM [1] describes metadata that is used for long term preservation of digital information.
 Figure 1 shows a part of OAIS IM logical model.
 We implemented this model as an ontology using OWL2.

 [<img src="/images/pds-label-uml-model.png" width="550"/>](pds-label-uml-model.png)